 install to the default location in the system and set up the IMOD environment

 for all users in the default way, then you can install simply by running this

 (In this guide, the specific filenames are used as an example; your copy may have higher version numbers.)
 You cannot click on the .csh file to install it.
-There is an executable installer for Windows with extension .exe that you can click on.
+This command will not work on Windows unless the Cygwin toolkit is installed.
+There is an executable installer for Windows with extension .exe that you can click on to install (either with or without Cygwin).
 If you have followed our recommended installation procedures since IMOD 3.0.8, you will be able to upgrade using the same command.
 If you want to install to a location other than the default, you can specify the desired location inside of which the IMOD directory will be placed, e.g.,